mozaik-association/mozaik/docs/Contacts Module.md

 - The participations of each member (interactions with the organization)
 - The management of duplicates and co-residencies
 - Memberships lines
-- Membership fees
+- Memberships fees
-- Membership renewals
+- Memberships states
-- Membership states
+- Memberships renewals
 - Communication preferences (opt in / opt out)